-The staff and leadership of Minnehaha Communion Lutheran church have, at the direction of the the Minnesota Department of Health, the office of the Governor, and the CDC, made the decision to suspend the use of our physical building for all community members.
-Our ministry will take on a new form through other means of live streams, phone calls, and increased community connection.
+The staff and leadership of Minnehaha Communion Lutheran church have, at the direction of the the Minnesota Department of Health and the CDC, made the decision to suspend the use of our physical building for all community members.
+Our ministry has developed nicely through other means of live streams, phone calls, and increased community connection.
 The staff will continue to check in at the physical building and day-to-day operations will continue.
 The mission of Minnehaha Communion Lutheran Church does not stop.
 It will continue in new ways that will continue to deepen our relationships with God and one another.
-We will all be learning together through this new process, so we ask for your patience and continued support as we explore this new reality.

 Below are the opportunities for connection during the week!